imyogeshs/apiculus/docs/Subscribers/Compute/WindowsInstances/ReconfiguringWindowsInstances.md

 ---
 # Reconfiguring Windows Instances

-From [Operating Windows Instances](https://docs.apiculus.com/hc/en-in/articles/13280072414749), navigate into a Windows Instance and access the **Reconfigure** tab to see available reconfiguration options.
+From [Operating Windows Instances](AboutWindowsInstances), navigate into a Windows Instance and access the **Reconfigure** tab to see available reconfiguration options.

-A Windows Instance on Apiculus can be reconfigured in 3 ways:
+A Windows Instance on Apiculus can be reconfigured in the following ways:

-1. Billing interval changed between monthly and hourly.
+- Billing interval changed between monthly and hourly.
-2. Choosing and applying a new Compute pack.
+- Choosing and applying a new Compute pack.
-3. Choosing and applying a new Root Disk pack.
+- Choosing and applying a new Root Disk pack.

 ![Reconfiguring Windows Instances](img/Reconfiguring.png)